Easy Candy Apple Recipe // Video

 A fall must have, sweet and shiny red….this Easy Candy Apple recipe is simple and fun.
-Just like the apples you used to get at your local fair, they’re the best bite of the season.
+Just like the apples you used to get at your local fair, they’re the best bite of the season and made with just a few pantry ingredients!

 They’re fun, easy and certainly festive.
 And….I must mention….a little tough to eat.
 While the kids like to lick away like a giant lollipop because, frankly, it’s almost impossible to bite into one, I like to cut them up and snack on them that way.
 A much better way to preserve your teeth.

-And a few tips for making your Easy Candy Apple Recipe:
+All you need are a few tips for making your Easy Homemade Candy Apple Recipe:

 - Be sure to boil your sugar mixture until the HARD CRACK stage.
 If you pull it off the heat too soon, the sugar will be too soft…more like taffy.
 Making them even more impossible to eat.